-If you are interested in learning more about MeRT and how it can help with recovery of your brain injury, you don’t have to decide anything right away.
+If you are interested in learning how MeRT can help with recovery from a brain injury, you don’t have to decide anything right away

 We understand that you might not have heard about MeRT before, and as a result, may feel uncertain as to whether or not this treatment may be right for you.
 To take the first step, all you need to do is contact our New Patient Coordinator for a simple phone conversation.
 During this no-obligation consultation, she can answer your questions, and you can discuss the symptoms you are experiencing.
 We will go over protocols and fees, and give you a better understanding of what to expect from treatment.

-After speaking with our New Patient Coordinator, if you would like for further explore treatment, we will set you up first for your EEG/EKG, followed by a consultation with Dr. Lee.
+After speaking with our New Patient Coordinator, if you would like to further explore treatment, we will set you up first for your EEG/EKG, followed by a consultation with Dr. Lee.
 Both of these appointments take about 45-minutes.
-Dr. Lee can go over your results with you,and even show you a copy of your EEG which will show you exactly where in YOUR brain dysregulation is occurring.
+Dr. Lee can go over your results with you, and even show you a copy of your EEG which will show you exactly where in YOUR brain dysregulation is occurring.
 Please note that Dr. Julie Kim, Medical Director, oversees treatment for each individual patient.

 At the first appointment, our neuro-technician will perform a EEG and an EKG.
 Both are simple, painless and non-invasive tests to see exactly what is happening in your brain.
 At the second appointment, a few days later when your test results are in and have been analyzed, you will have a one on one consultation with the doctor.
 If you are unsure whether MeRT is the treatment for you, Dr. Lee can go over your results and let you know how MeRT can benefit you.
 There is no hard sales pitch and no obligations.